Vivojay/mariana-music-player/README.md

 data directory.
 Legacy source-tree state is copied and verified on first launch without deleting the originals.

+First-run setup is tracked in an atomically replaced writable state file, not in packaged settings.
+A completed setup never runs again for the same data directory.
+Setup records its attempt, current and completed steps, timestamps, and sanitized failures; a PID/creation-time lock prevents concurrent wizards.
+Interrupted or corrupt setup offers resume, safe restart, repair, or an explicit skip of a failed optional sample download. `setup restart` resets only setup progress and preserves settings, media, history, the library, and preferences.

 The signed desktop updater checks the stable GitHub Releases channel shortly after startup and every six hours.
 It downloads in-app but will not install while playback, a broadcast, a sleep timer, a command, or a profiler transaction is active.